AvatarHurden/keypirinha-currency/README.md

 * Allow decimal amounts to be inserted (using either a comma or a period)
 * Added copy actions
 * Added configuration for default currencies
+* Multiple source and destination currencies can be specified

 ### v1.0